FOR PART 1 OF BALLADEER’S BLOG’S EXAMINATION OF MARVEL’S SUPERHEROINE MANTIS CLICK HERE

 With his lesson learned and a certain inner peace achieved, the Original Torch is abruptly returned to the exact milli-second when Kang plucked him from the time-stream to serve in his Legion of the Unliving.
 The Torch has a half-smile forming on his lips as the Mad Thinker blasts him to death now that he knows he has “a life after death.”

 NOTE: Ant-Man’s mysterious discovery in the Vision’s android brain during the Kree-Skrull War was a circuit sporting the Timely Industries logo, startling Hank Pym since Timely was a turn of the century company.
 Right after seeing it Ant-Man had to fight for his life so the TI logo was forgotten amid larger events.

 Back with the time-traveling Vision and his talking Synchro-Staff our hero is told by the Siri Voice that they are purely observers and no one in the events they visit will be able to see or hear them.

 The Synchro-Staff shows the Vision the day in 1939 when Professor Phineas Horton unveiled his android creation (in real life it was in Marvel Comics #1).
 The android would burst into flame on contact with the air, alarming the scientific community.

-Until the Torch could get its fiery side-effect under control Professor Horton had it sealed in concrete – one of the causes of the Vision’s panic attacks in Dormammu’s quicksand and sealed inside Kang’s Macrobot.
+Until the Torch could get its fiery side-effect under control Professor Horton had it sealed in concrete – and the android’s claustrophobic reaction to that was one of the causes of the Vision’s panic attacks in Dormammu’s quicksand and sealed inside Kang’s Macrobot.

 Next the Vision is shown his past self’s traumatic experience being trapped by gangsters in a swimming pool which doused his flames, the half-remembered moment that caused his panic at Taurus’ swimming pool.
 The Staff’s Siri voice tells the Vision they are now journeying on to later years.
 (More next time.)